Advisory Opinion on the Legality of the Threat or Use of Nuclear Weapons: Split decision

 exclude the possibility that such a weapon could be unlawful by reference to the humanitarian law, if its use could never comply with its requirements.

 Nevertheless, the Court's opinion did not conclude definitively and categorically, under the existing state of international law at the time, whether in an extreme circumstance of self-defence in which the very survival of a State would be a stake, the threat or use of nuclear weapons would necessarily be unlawful in all possible cases.
 However, the court's opinion unanimously clarified that the world's states have a binding duty to negotiate in good faith, and to accomplish, nuclear disarmament.

+Unanimity

+The unanimous decision on the obligation to negotiate complete nuclear disarmament followed on from the Court's majority finding that no specific prohibition of the use or threat of use already existed, although a body of international law made it clear that the use of nuclear weapons would be “scarcely reconcilable” with legal requirements.
+In the longer version of the Opinion, they wrote:

+“ In the long run, international law, and with it the stability of the international order which it is intended to govern, are bound to suffer from the continuing difference of views with regard to the legal status of weapons as deadly as nuclear weapons.
+It is consequently important to put an end to this state of affairs: the long-promised complete nuclear disarmament appears to be the most appropriate means of achieving that result.”

+This decision led to the concept of the 'legal gap' that, at a conference in 2014, Austria pledged to close.
+With a group of other states belonging to the Humanitarian Initiative, a UN process was initiated that ultimately led to the adoption of a UN Treaty on the Prohibition of Nuclear Weapons on 7 July 2017.